 The “BEFORE” shot!

-This Airfield P-47 (Nitroplanes.com) is one of the latest in the world of foam ARF warbirds and it reflects two big differences from “first generation” foam models.
+This Airfield P-47 (Nitroplanes.com) is one of the latest foam ARF warbirds and it reflects two big differences from “first generation” foam models.
 It’s larger, by a good bit, than others and it’s molded of EPO (Expanded Poly Olefin) foam.
 Nearly all of the foam ARFs use this material under various names and it is a big leap forward, especially in the “finishing” and appearance department.
 Almost gone is the EPS (Expanded Poly Styrene) model that looks like it’s covered in alligator skin; it has been replaced by the smooth, close cell foam surface that offers a number of refinishing opportunities from simple repaint to the application of lightweight fiberglass cloth with epoxy-based resin.

 For this exercise, I chose to experiment with a number of tools and materials that I thought might work on EPO foam but had not yet used.
 Since we’ve already presented a number of these “makeover” articles, I carried the theme over to this project, which is probably the most extensive thus far.
 Since the stated objective of the “makeover” series is to provide the method of making your mass-produced ARF model distinctive, different, and uniquely yours when compared to others that left the factory, I hope this provides the motivation to get started on your own project.
 As with previous presentations, the fun starts with researching, finding, or dreaming up that special paint scheme that caught your eye, saw in a movie, observed at the local airport, or just thought “what if?”
 They’re all allowed here; remember, there are no rules, only your creativity and willingness to do it, governing your project.